 Evidence shows that children who spend time in out-of-home care fare better when they experience fewer moves.
 Placement stability is one of the key desired outcomes for children and youth involved with the foster care system.
-In this section, find resources to assist professionals in maintaining and maximizing placement stability of families formed by adoption.
+Find resources to assist professionals in maintaining and maximizing placement stability for foster and adoptive families.

 Adoption & Guardianship Enhanced Support (AGES) Intervention Implemented in Wisconsin for the QIC-AG Project (PDF - 513 KB)